-Holi 2020: Surbhi Chandna, Nakuul Mehta, Jennifer-Shivin-Kangan, Mahika & Others Wish Holi To Fans
+Holi 2020: Surbhi Chandna, Nakuul, Jennifer-Shivin-Kangan, Mahika & Others Wish Happy Holi To Fans

 Mahika Sharma

 Mahika Sharma had special message for fans.
 She urged them to be good to females and young girl.
 Mahika said in a statement, "Holi is the Hindu festival that marks the onset of spring and the victory of good over evil.
 Celebrations for the multi-day event kick off with the lighting of a bonfire, followed by the colourful festivities.
 There's loud party music, bright colours, water balloons, alcohol, and it's often all playing out on the streets of major cities and town.
 Its jubilance is crystalized in the popular Hindi catchphrase: "Bura Na Mano, Holi Hai," which loosely translates to, "Don't feel bad, it's Holi."
 Let's unpack what this means: in theory, non-stop party - a coming together of friends and foes, where all grievances are forgiven - marked by great food, music and flowing drinks.
 In reality, though, that same anything-goes attitude makes room for a no holds barred rampage of sexual assault and harassment where inhibitions are down, spirits are high, and women are up for grabs.
 Women who brave to venture out to celebrate the day are cat-called, pelted with water balloons strategically aimed at their breasts and genitals, groped under the guise of a friendly hug, and finally, violently assaulted.
 I do hereby request people to not lose their humanity.
 Respect girls in every way."
-She also said not to tortured animals with colours and cannabis.
+She also said not to torture animals with colours and cannabis.

 Also Read: Holi 2020: Shruti Seth, Tusshar Kapoor & Other ALTBalaji Stars Recall Their Favourite Holi Memories